thumbliner/thumbliner/pep.md

 ---

 > “The one who has the ball, commands the game.
-The one who doesn't have it, runs.”
+The one who doesn't have it, runs.”<br>
 > — Pep Guardiola

 ---